 I am a Senior Lecturer within Psychology at the University of Derby.
-I work primarily in the field of Ergonomics/Human Factors and Behaviour Change, lecturing at MSc level, but I also have some undergraduate commitments with optional third year psychology modules.
+I work primarily in the fields of Behaviour Change and Ergonomics/Human Factors, lecturing at MSc level, but I also have some undergraduate commitments with optional third year psychology modules.

 On the Ergonomics & Human Factors programme I teach on a range of subjects, including Approaches in Ergonomics, Physical Characteristics & Ergonomics and Systems & Ergonomics.

-As a Chartered Ergonomics and Human Factors professional with the Chartered Institute of Ergonomics & Human Factors, I have a broad interest in the application of ergonomics expertise, methods and approaches to the improvement of work systems.
+As a Chartered Ergonomics & Human Factors professional with the Chartered Institute of Ergonomics & Human Factors, I have a broad interest in the application of ergonomics expertise, methods and approaches to the improvement of work systems.
 Much of my work has been focused at the 'health' end of ergonomics (musculoskeltal disorders and stress), but I have also undertaken a range of projects looking at optimising human performance and reducing errors.
-I am increasingly involved in activities related to Behaviour Change.
+I am increasingly involved in activities related to Behaviour Change, with recent work focusing on driver behaviour.
 I am also involved with research relating to Safety Climate and Safety Culture.

 Williams, C, Baird, A, Denning, E, & Sheffield, D 2016, ‘Encouraging postural breaks – findings from the two year Move More study’.
 PREMUS 2016, Toronto, 20-23 June